Subbiraj: Personal life

 His father was the studio manager of R K Studios.

 He married the actress Baby Naaz, of the Boot Polish movie fame, a classic of Raj Kapoor in 1954 who had received a distinction award at the 1955 Cannes Film Festival for her role in Boot Polish.
+She was his co-star in "Dekha Pyaar Tumhara" in 1963 and "Mera Ghar Mere Bachhe" in 1965.
+They have a son called Girish and daughter called Gauri who are not associated with the Indian Film Industry.

-They have two sons who are not related to the Film Industry.
-Subbiraj passed away in July 2007.
+Subbiraj died in July 2007.
 Baby Naaz died before him in 1995.

-His wife Naaz was his co-star in two of his movies: "Dekha Pyaar Tumhara" in 1963 and "Mera Ghar Mere Bachhe" in 1965.